To set you off on the right foot, here are some pointers to keep in mind before beginning to list your products.

 - *If you are a Private Label seller you can apply to be UPC Exempt on Walmart through their support portal.
-Until you are UPC Exempt, the publish attempts will be hit an item level error
+Until you are UPC Exempt, the publish attempts will hit an item-level error

 - When listing items to Walmart, if they already have the UPC or Product on file, Walmart might default the product level details to what they already have stored.

-- Walmart is very strict about not allowing for Walmart orders to be fulfilled using Amazon FBA stock.
-If you want to sell an item be sure to have a different SKU then what is in the FBA warehouse.
+- Walmart is very strict about not allowing Walmart orders to be fulfilled using Amazon FBA stock.
+Reach out to Marketplace Management to learn more about using MCF blank box and logistics options.

-- SKU and UPC Overrides cannot be performed through SellerActive.
+- SKU and UPC Overrides cannot be performed through Marketplace Management.